openeyes/Docker/README.md

 This demonstrates how 2 instances can connect to the same database and use the same code files.
 It also allows dual PHP version testing, while we migrate to PHP7.

-# Adding certificate for Single-Sign-On
+# Adding certificate for SAML authentication for Single-Sign-On
-It is required to import the Okta certificate to Identity Provider.
+It is required to import the public certificate from Identity Provider for SAML authentication.
 The certificate to be used for Single-Sign-On can be obtained from the Okta portal by following the steps below:

 `